goldstraw/CommonEnglishDictionary/README.md

 ## License

-The source code for the dictionary is licensed under the GNU Affero General Public License v3.0 - see the `LICENSE` file for details.
+The source code for the dictionary is licensed under the Unlicense - see the `LICENSE` file for details.